0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ### Adding link to the homepage

-Let's add the link to homepage of our npm package.
-Generally it would be the link to the README link of the GitHub repository
+Let's add the link to the homepage of our npm package.
+Generally, it would be the link to the README link of the GitHub repository

 ```json
 "homepage": "https://github.com/Kira272921/tailwindcsscli/issues#readme"